grimme-lab/qc2-teaching/doc/scf.rst

 Classical contributions to the total energy do not dependent on the density or wavefunction and can already be calculated before starting with the self-consistent field procedure.
-It is usually a good idea to evaluate these contributions first as they are usually less expensive to compute and for the purpose of this course easier to implement.
+It is usually a good idea to evaluate these contributions first, because they are less expensive to compute and, for the purpose of this course, easier to implement.

 Basis Set Setup
 ~~~~~~~~~~~~~~~